MONEY IN ARGENTINA | How to Double Your Cash with Western Union Argentina

 You should also expect to wait in line.
 Sometimes there are only a handful of people waiting, sometimes the line stretches down the block.
 There have been very few times where I arrive to a Western Union and find no line, walk up to the counter, and get my money.
 No, be patient.
 Bring a book.
 Scroll Instagram.
 Make your shopping list in your phone’s Note app.
 Whatever you need to do to occupy your mind.
 You might be there a while.

-STEP 5: PICK UP YOUR MONEY AT WESTERN UNION
+STEP 5: PICK UP YOUR MONEY AT WESTERN UNION IN ARGENTINA

 You should bring/know 3 things when you go to a Western Union, or Pago Fácil: